saltukalakus/idiomatic-rust-snippets/src/algorithms/cryptographic/bcrypt.md

 Bcrypt is a password hashing function designed to be computationally expensive to resist brute-force attacks.

-Below is a simple implementation of the bcrypt algorithm in Rust without using any external libraries.

 ```rust
 extern crate rand;
 use rand::{thread_rng, Rng};